ldeso/hugo-flex/README.md

 ### Dynamically Embedded

 Sometimes, custom CSS or JS is needed only on specific pages.
-This theme offers a mechanism to load assets using a shortcode.
-The assets are loaded only once, even if they are required by several shortcodes in the same page.
+This theme offers a mechanism to load CSS or JS assets through [shortcodes](https://gohugo.io/content-management/shortcodes/).
+The assets are loaded only once per page, even if they are required by several shortcodes in the same page.

-To load a CSS or JS resource on each page where a shortcode is used, the template for this shortcode must add the resource to the `css` or `js` key of the [Scratch variable](https://gohugo.io/functions/scratch/).
+To load a CSS or a JS resource on each page where a shortcode is used, the [shortcode template](https://gohugo.io/templates/shortcode-templates/) has to add the resource to the `css` or the `js` key of the [Scratch variable](https://gohugo.io/functions/scratch/).
 For instance, a shortcode template `myshortcode.html` containing the line

 ```html
 {{ resources.Get "myscript.js" | fingerprint | .Page.Scratch.SetInMap "js" "myscript" }}
 ```

-will load `myscript.js` once on every page where `myshortcode` is used.
+will cause `myscript.js` to be loaded on every page where `myshortcode` is used.

-As an example, this is the template for the built-in Soundcloud shortcode:
+As an real-life example, this is the template for the built-in Soundcloud shortcode:

 ```html
 {{ resources.Get "css/soundcloud.css" | minify | fingerprint | .Page.Scratch.SetInMap "css" "soundcloud" }}